In this article:

-- The nutritional values of “alive” foods (pure proteins, healthy fats, enzymes, etc.!)
+- The nutritional values of “alive” foods (pure proteins, healthy fats, enzymes, etc.!) are so much greater than processed and packaged foods.

-In May 2011, registered dietician Julie Burns, owner of the athlete performance enhancement organization SportFuel, and Eat Like the Pros professional athlete meal plan delivery and nutrition resource, was quoted in the Chicago Tribune talking about feeding your “hungry jocks” nutritious foods that rot (just making sure to eat them before they do!).
+In May 2011, registered dietician Julie Burns, owner of the athletic performance enhancement organization SportFuel, and Eat Like the Pros professional athlete meal plan delivery and nutrition resource, was quoted in the Chicago Tribune talking about feeding your “hungry jocks” nutritious foods that rot (just making sure to eat them before they do!).
 So what happens when your “hungry jock” no longer considers dinner to be a meal for athletic fuel, but only a snack?

 Julie Burns’ Gospel for Hungry Jocks